 https://birding-experience.com/wp-content/uploads/2021/08/Equateur-Choco-Alambi-Quetzal-dore-Pharomachrus-auriceps-Golden-headed-Quetzal-XA-1240x700.jpg

 Early departure from our hotel to the Chocó mountain region.
 The descent by jeep along the western foothills of the Andes will immerse us in the Andean forest ecosystem.
-Arrival at the entrance of the Tandayapa valley where we will visit the small bird reserve of the Alambi river (1550 meters).
-This first stop will allow us not only easy observations and shots around a large quantity of hummingbird feeders, but also of floral vegetation rich in texture and colours.
-Lunch in front of the hummingbird feeders.
-In the afternoon, we head towards our lodge located a little higher up in the Tandayapa valley (2200 meters), in an area of cloud forest.
+Arrival at the entrance of the Tandayapa Valley, where we will visit the small Alambi River bird reserve (1550 meters).
+This first stop will allow for easy birding and photography around the many hummingbird feeders.
+We’ll eat lunch in front of the hummingbird feeders, and in the afternoon, head towards our lodge located a little higher up in the Tandayapa Valley (2200 meters) in an area of cloud forest.
 After settling into our rooms, we will have the opportunity to see new species of hummingbirds around the feeders.

 Key species: Golden-headed Quetzal, White-capped Dipper, Black-eared Hemispingus, Streaked Tuftedcheek, Black-chinned Mountain-Tanager, White-throated Quail-Dove, Rufous Motmot, Streak-capped Treehunter, Strong-billed Woodcreeper, Zeledon’s Antbird, Uniform Antshrike, Chestnut-capped Brush-Finch, Russet-crowned Warbler